 In brief

 Is this article interesting for you?
-We will start by listing the symptoms so that you can get an idea of whether further reading is worthwhile.
-Later on we will go deeper into [the symptoms] (# symptoms).
+We'll start by listing the symptoms so you can get an idea of whether further reading is worthwhile.
+Later we will go deeper into the symptoms .

 - Sensitivity to laminitis

-- Fat deposits around mane comb ("hard neck") and tail set
+- Fat deposits around the mane comb ("hard neck") and tail set

 - Stubbornly over or underweight